 indicated across much of the remainder of the Missouri River basin.

 Isolated frost depth reports suggest that soils across Montana, Wyoming,

-across Colorado, Kansas, and Missouri.
+Colorado, Kansas, and Missouri.

 Current River Conditions